Pttn/rieMiner/README.md

 First, if for some reason rieMiner disconnects from the wallet (you killed it or its computer crashed), it will detect that it has not received the mining data and then just stop mining: so if it is currently mining, everything should be fine.

-If you are worried about the fact that the block will be incorrectly submitted, here comes the -k option.
+If you are worried about the fact that the block will be incorrectly submitted, here comes the TupleLengthMin option.
 Indeed, you can send invalid blocks to the wallet (after all, it is yours), and check if the wallet actually received them and if these submissions are properly processed.
 When such invalid block is submitted, you can check the debug.log file in the same location as riecoin.conf, and then, you should see something like

 ```
 ERROR: CheckProofOfWork() : n+10 not prime
 ```

-Remember that the miner searches numbers n such that n, n + 2, n + 6, n + 10, n + 12 and n + 16 are prime, so if you passed, for example, 3 via the -k option, rieMiner will submit a n such that n, n + 2 and n + 6 are prime, but not necessarily the other numbers, so you can conclude that the wallet successfully decoded the submission here, and that everything works fine.
+Remember that the miner searches numbers n such that n, n + 2, n + 6, n + 10, n + 12 and n + 16 are prime, so if you set the TupleLengthMin option to for example 3, rieMiner will submit a n such that n, n + 2 and n + 6 are prime, but not necessarily the other numbers, so you can conclude that the wallet successfully decoded the submission here, and that everything works fine.
 If you see nothing or another error message, then something is wrong (possible example would be an unstable overclock)...

 Also watch regularly if the wallet is correctly syncing, especially if the message "Blockheight = ..." did not appear since a very long time (except if the Diff is very high, in this case, it means that the network is now mining the superblock).
 In Riecoin-Qt, this can be done by hovering the green check at the lower right corner, and comparing the number with the latest block found in an Riecoin explorer.
 If something is wrong, try to change the nodes in riecoin.conf, the following always worked fine for me: